smmsadrnezh/shekan_installer/v2ray_inbounds/v2ray.md

 Add a user and add scan the QR Code for inbounds
 For ws only:
 Duplicate the profile
-In the second profile replace $DOMAIN with $DOMAIN_CDN and x with 443
+In the second profile replace $DOMAIN with $DOMAIN_CDN and port with 443